How to Manage Snowflake Object Tagging Using phData’s Tram Tool

 • Learn how to organize the tags effectively.

-In this example, we will create a database and schema using Tram, which acts as a central repository for all our tag definitions.
-The below snippet in a Tram model file creates a database named governance and schema named tag_library.
+In this example, we will create a database and schema along with the required privileges using the Provision Tool, which acts as a central repository for all our tag definitions.
+The below snippet in The Provision Tool template file creates a database named governance and a schema named tag_library and the required privileges.

 roles: